Garage Floor Coating Comparison — Epoxy vs Polyurea vs Polyaspartic

 6. Deliver page export: 2 minutes

-Total: just over 20 minutes.
-And I already knew what I was doing.
-A true beginner, opening Resolve for the first time, could easily spend 45 minutes on that same Short.
+Total: just over 20 minutes — and I already knew what I was doing at that point.
+A true beginner opening Resolve for the first time could easily spend 45 minutes on that same Short.
+Easily.

 When CapCut Is the Better Choice

-Probably should have opened with this section, honestly, because most beginners in 2026 are making short-form content and CapCut is just the faster path to looking competent.
+Probably should have opened with this section, honestly.
+Most beginners in 2026 are making short-form content, and CapCut is just the faster path to looking competent.
+That’s what makes CapCut endearing to us short-form creators — it gets out of your way.

 CapCut wins clearly in these situations:

 • Mobile editing — The iOS and Android apps are genuinely full-featured.
-I edited a 60-second Reel entirely on my phone during a train ride.
-Resolve has no mobile version.
+I edited a 60-second Reel entirely on my phone during a train ride from Philadelphia to New York.
+Resolve has no mobile version at all.

 • Social media templates — CapCut’s template library has thousands of pre-built formats for TikTok, Instagram Reels, and YouTube Shorts.
-Pick one, swap your footage in, done.
-Some of them are honestly impressive.
+Swap your footage in, done.
+Some of them are honestly impressive for how little effort they require.

-• AI captions — The auto-caption tool in CapCut is fast and accurate.
-In my testing across 15 clips with varied accents and background noise, it hit roughly 94% accuracy before any manual correction.
-That’s genuinely useful.
+• AI captions — Fast and accurate.
+Across 15 clips with varied accents and background noise, I saw roughly 94% accuracy before any manual correction.
+That’s genuinely useful — not a gimmick.

-• Quick turnaround content — If you’re posting daily or near-daily, Resolve’s setup overhead kills your momentum.
-CapCut gets out of your way.
+• Quick turnaround content — Posting daily or near-daily?
+Resolve’s setup overhead kills your momentum.
+CapCut doesn’t have that problem.

-• No learning budget — If you have one weekend and you need to make something, CapCut is the answer.
+• No learning budget — One weekend, need to make something real — CapCut is the answer.
+No debate.

 The honest limitation: CapCut’s color tools are basic.
-The audio mixing is functional but shallow.
-And if you’re building toward professional work — agency edits, branded content, documentary work — CapCut won’t grow with you the way Resolve will.
+Audio mixing is functional but shallow.
+And if you’re building toward professional work — agency edits, branded content, documentary stuff — CapCut won’t grow with you the way Resolve will.
+That ceiling shows up faster than most people expect.

 When DaVinci Resolve Is Worth Learning

-Frustrated by the flat, washed-out look of my early CapCut exports, I eventually committed to learning Resolve’s color page.
-That decision changed how I edit entirely.
-The Color page in Resolve is not a feature — it’s a professional color grading suite that happens to be free.
+Frustrated by the flat, washed-out look of my early CapCut exports, I eventually committed to learning Resolve’s color page — and that decision changed how I think about editing entirely.
+But what is the Color page, really?
+In essence, it’s a professional color grading suite.
+But it’s much more than that.
 Hollywood films get graded in Resolve.
 The same software.
 Free.

 Resolve earns the time investment for:

 • Color grading — Primaries wheels, curves, qualifiers, PowerWindows, node-based grading.
-Nothing in CapCut is in the same category.
-If your footage looks flat or your skin tones look off, Resolve fixes it properly.
+Nothing in CapCut belongs in the same conversation.
+If your footage looks flat or skin tones are reading wrong, Resolve fixes it properly — not approximately.

-• Long-form content — Editing a 15-minute YouTube video or a short documentary in CapCut starts to feel cramped.
-Resolve’s Edit page timeline, with its track management, compound clips, and nested timelines, handles complexity cleanly.
+• Long-form content — Editing a 15-minute YouTube video or a short documentary in CapCut starts feeling cramped around the 8-minute mark.
+Resolve’s Edit page — track management, compound clips, nested timelines — handles complexity without breaking a sweat.

 • Audio mixing — The Fairlight page is a full digital audio workstation.
 EQ, compression, noise reduction, bus routing.
-I used it to clean up a windy outdoor interview that CapCut’s noise reduction chewed up and destroyed.
+I used it to rescue a windy outdoor interview that CapCut’s noise reduction had basically chewed up and destroyed.
+Fairlight saved it.

-• Professional growth — Resolve is the industry-standard software at the prosumer and professional level.
+• Professional growth — Resolve is industry-standard at the prosumer and professional level.
 Learning it now means your skills transfer to paid work.
-CapCut skills don’t move in the same direction.
+CapCut skills don’t move in that direction.

-• Export control — Resolve gives you granular control over codecs, bitrates, color spaces, and delivery formats.
-Relevant the moment a client asks for a ProRes 422 HQ master.
+• Export control — Granular control over codecs, bitrates, color spaces, delivery formats.
+This matters the moment a client asks for a ProRes 422 HQ master — and they will ask.

 The version I use — Resolve 19 free — is missing a handful of features locked behind the $295 Studio license (noise reduction, some collaboration tools, certain effects).
-For most beginners, the free version covers everything they’ll need for at least the first year.
+For most beginners, the free version covers everything needed for at least the first year.
+Probably longer.

 The Learning Curve — A Reality Check

 Here’s the number that actually matters: CapCut takes about 30 minutes to reach basic competency.
-Resolve takes weeks.
-I don’t mean weeks of passive exposure — I mean weeks of active, intentional practice before the interface stops fighting you.
+Resolve takes weeks — not weeks of passive exposure, but weeks of active, intentional practice before the interface stops actively fighting you.

-I made a mistake early on that cost me time: I tried to learn Resolve the same way I learned CapCut.
-Exploration and trial-and-error.
-In CapCut, that works.
+Don’t make my mistake.
+I tried to learn Resolve the same way I learned CapCut — exploration, trial and error, clicking around until things made sense.
+In CapCut, that works fine.
 The interface rewards curiosity.
-In Resolve, exploration without structure sends you down rabbit holes — I spent two hours on the Fusion page (Resolve’s motion graphics compositor) before realizing I didn’t need it for anything I was making at the time.
-Two hours gone.
+In Resolve, that approach sends you into rabbit holes fast.
+I spent two hours on the Fusion page — Resolve’s motion graphics compositor — before realizing I didn’t need it for anything I was actually making.
+Two hours, gone.

-The structured path that actually worked for me was Casey Faris’s beginner series on YouTube — free, about 4 hours total across maybe eight videos.
+The structured path that worked for me was Casey Faris’s beginner series on YouTube — free, about four hours across eight videos, shot in a spare bedroom with decent lighting and no frills.
 After that, the app clicked.
-Before that, it didn’t.
+Before that, it genuinely didn’t.

 What Your Goals Actually Determine

 The learning curve question only matters if you know what you’re building toward.
-Think about it this way:
+Apparently a lot of beginners skip this part — they pick a tool and then figure out their goals later.
+That’s backwards.

 • You want to grow a TikTok or post Reels consistently — Start with CapCut.
 Full stop.